 Name: example

-The routes property defines an array of route objects.
+The routes array defines inline route entries.
 Each route specifies a destination CIDR block and a target.
-The gatewayId points to an internet gateway for IPv4 traffic, while egressOnlyGatewayId handles IPv6 outbound traffic.
+The gatewayId points to an internet gateway for IPv4 traffic, while egressOnlyGatewayId handles IPv6 egress-only traffic.
 The vpcId associates the table with your VPC.

 Remove all managed routes from a table